-The following information is designated by the college as public or "Directory Information" and may be released for any purpose at the discretion of the College.
+The following information is designated by the college as public or "Directory Information" and may be released for any purpose at the discretion of the College in accordance with the provisions of the Act.

 - Telephone number